 “Stop!
 Stop!”
 The Enemy Hurricane felt its thorax splitting.
 Rather than relinquish its tail, it let the Galaxy Zephyr stretch its body long and thin like taffy until it was a coiling strand of cosmic spaghetti.
-It grew a snake-like face and bared fangs larger than galactic clusters.
-With predatory eyes it signaled “Your next attack is your last!”
+It grew a snake-like face baring fangs larger than galactic clusters.
+With predatory eyes it signaled, “Your next attack is your last!”

 The Enemy Hurricane smiled a serpentine smile.
 Its fangs were missing.

 “Huh?”
 Lucille made the Galaxy Zephyr lift its two left feet.
 Embedded in its heels were the missing fangs.
 Green venom coursed through their calves.

 “Fumiko!”
 Eisu pulled his monitors close.
 “Sister!
 Is your crew okay?”

 “I don’t—” Fumiko’s crew of thousands was silent.
 “I don’t know!”